By: Marc Lisi, Co-Founder and Director, Customer Solutions

 Drug pooling has long been a topic of conversation among clinical supply managers.
 In 2013, the year Suvoda was founded, both vendors and sponsors were talking about it.
 In fact, about 20 percent of all the sessions at a three-day industry conference that year were related to pooling inventory.
 Drug pooling seemed to be on everyone’s mind.

-Fast forward almost a decade, the use of drug pooling is far less common than expected, given the level of attention it received.
+Fast forward over a decade, the use of drug pooling is far less common than expected, given the level of attention it received.
 While some sponsors and clinical supply managers swear by it, many across the industry agree that drug pooling has not taken off like we expected it would back in 2013.

 So, what happened to drug pooling?
 Does it still play a role in today’s increasingly complex trials?
 The answer is, yes.
 Despite lower adoption levels, clinical trial design getting more and more complex, time pressures to deliver on these trials continually increasing, and sponsors looking to save costs wherever possible, drug pooling can prove to be extremely beneficial in specific situations.